I never really gave much thought to what my first Father’s Day as a dad would bring.

 Presumably, novelty socks, personalised pint glasses and some chocolates would feature prominently.
 I certainly didn’t envisage spending it in hospital – yet that’s exactly what happened.
 If your sons insist on making an extremely premature entrance into the world, that’s the way it goes.

-This is what it’s like to spend Father’s Day on a neonatal unit.
+This is what it’s like to spend Father’s Day on a neonatal intensive care unit (NICU).

 No break from the new routine

 Wake, coffee, eat, shower, dress, drive to hospital.

 This was the new normal for the MacDonalds, and by mid-June we were doing it unconsciously, seasoned veterans of the NICU ward as we now were.

 Thus, Father’s Day 2019 started in much the same way as any other day.
 Only this time, I was barred from entering the ward by my wife, who insisted I wait in the corridor for a few minutes.

 Once given the all-clear, I trudged through as usual, but today there was bunting and the nurses appeared (somewhat implausibly) more chipper than usual.
 A special day in the calendar, it seemed.

 The reason for my wait was the not-at-all-obvious wardrobe change the boys had undergone.
 Now clad in “I love my daddy” romper suits, they were none the wiser as I tore open a personalised card and choked back tears at the mug they had gifted me, which was emblazoned with photos of those first precious cuddles back in Sheffield.
 Back when things still hung in the balance.